 #11 Adopt to Pro-Metabolic Lifestyle

-If you can’t decide what to do on this list…… CHOOSE ADOPTING A PRO-METABOLIC LIFESTYLE.
+If you can’t decide what to do on this list…… CHOOSE TO ADOPT A PRO-METABOLIC LIFESTYLE.

 Two years ago I stumbled on this through Kori Meloy….. and it completely changed my life (for the BEST).
 It surprised me how “sick” my body was prior to starting PM.